-There are steps that businesses can consider in the lead up to March 2019 to understand how their trade operations will be affected in the global trading aspect of import and export arrangements.
+There are steps that businesses can consider in the lead up to Brexit to understand how their trade operations will be affected in the global trading aspect of import and export arrangements.

 As an initial step, businesses should consider the volume of their trade with the EU.
 Where complex supply chain arrangements exist, contact should be made with other businesses in this supply chain to ensure that planning is going on at all levels.